 Our first question revolves around the quest of how to find investment properties to flip.
 It’s a common challenge that most flippers face, but there are quite a few resources, opportunities, and strategies out there that the experts stand by when it comes to growing their businesses.

-It can be a difficult to find houses to flip.
+Question: It can be a difficult to find houses to flip.
 How do you find investment properties?
 Give us your best tactics and advice.

 “Wholesalers, MLS, and online Foreclosure Auctions.
 The majority of my flips have been purchased at online foreclosure auctions.
 One unique way I have used to find properties is to go to sellers at least a couple of weeks after the conclusion of the auction and present backup offers, many times lower that the winning auction price and hope that the original winning offer will fall through.
 I have picked up quite a number of properties using this strategy.”